miltinhoc/miltinhoc.github.io/_posts/2023-07-01-squirrel-escalate-privileges.md

 If we check the contents of this file, we have something like this:
 ``230E51FC4929ACDC6DF44F0BA88B82316DDC97BF discord-updater-1.0.9013.nupkg 166474477``

-What we need here is this value here: ``1.0.9013``, for that we can use regex to extract it:
+What we need is this value here: ``1.0.9013``, to do this we can use regex and extract it:
 ```csharp
 private string GetVersion(string fullPath)
 {